ThorntonLab/AdvancedInformatics2017/materials/week1.md

 # Lab/homework exercise.

-Write a Python script to count the words in a file.
+Write a Python script to count number of occurrences of every word in a file.
 Do it idiomatically, using the Python standard library.
 The file to parse is the [GNU General Public License, version 3](https://www.gnu.org/licenses/gpl-3.0.en.html), aka GPL3.

 To obtain a plain-text version of the GPL3, we need some tools that JJ hopefully covered in part 1 of this course :).